UtahRETC/JavaProgrammer1Class2017/classes/class_01/class_01_slides.md

 -----------------------------------------------------------------------------

 ==**Declaration**==: as previously mentioned, a value is optional when creating a variable.
-When a variable is created and it does not have a value, this is a way of _declaring_ the variable, meaning you are telling your program that this variable exists and it is information that should be tracked, but that you do not yet know what the value is and will set it after the program starts running.
+When a variable is created and it does not have a value, you are _declaring_ the variable, meaning you are telling your program that this variable exists and it is information that should be tracked, but that you do not yet know what the value is and will set it after the program starts running.
 Keep in mind that the variable's data type is only required when it is being _declared_.

 <br>